 By default, all the stdio functions that interact with a file pointer return an error if called.
-The only exceptions to this are the three standard streams stdin, stdout and stderr
+The only exceptions to this are the three standard streams stdin, stdout and stderr.
+You can change this behavior using asm(".global use_full_stdio\n").
+Use of this

-You can change this behavior using #pragma import(use_full_stdio).
+You can change this behavior using asm(".global use_full_stdio\n").
 Use of this pragma provides a microlib version of stdio that supports ANSI C, with only the following exceptions: